Luna-Coder/ReactJS-Notes/README.md

 With our knowledge so far, the only way to update the UI is to create a new element, and pass it to `ReactDOM.render()`.

-Consider this ticking clock example.
+Consider this ticking clock example:
 ```jsx
 function tick() {
   const element = (